ZeroClaw Framework Adapter

 Auto-Save (Conversation Capture)

-When auto_save = true, every user message longer than 20 characters is automatically stored with category Conversation.
-Tool results are saved with key prefix assistant_autosave_.
+When auto_save = true, every user message and assistant response longer than 20 characters is automatically stored, under key prefixes user_msg_ and assistant_resp_ respectively.
 This happens transparently — the agent doesn't trigger it.
+ZeroClaw filters these per-turn keys out of its own context assembly to avoid runaway context growth.

 Auto-Recall (Context Injection)